WTR-GITHUB/PYTHON_II_PART/Mongo-DB---lesson-3:-Quering-[Part1].md

   Task:
    - Get all electronic items monetary value  made 1 years, 2 months and 12 days from today.
    - Get average price for all items/categories in the store.
+   - Get all items which names starts with letter `a`, and cost is between 10 and 100.
+   - Find all item names (only) for prices > 50 and quantity < 10.

 ## 🌐  Extra reading (or watching 📺 ):